zyyan20h/PCBRenewal/README.md

 # PCB Renewal
-A method for reusing and reconfiguring circuit boards across design interations.
-This is an accompanying repository of a research paper published in ACM CHI 2025: https://doi.org/10.1145/3706598.3714276
+PCB Renewal is a sustainable fabrication technique that enables renewal and reconfiguration of obsolete PCBs.
+This is an accompanying repository of a [research paper](https://doi.org/10.1145/3706598.3714276) published in ACM CHI 2025.

 ![teaser](https://github.com/user-attachments/assets/58f8236a-d523-42a7-9e07-9fa38232be9e)